sproaty/whyteboard/README.txt

-Whyteboard 0.39.2 - A simple image, PDF and postscript file annotator https://launchpad.net/whyteboard -- http://code.google.com/p/whyteboard/
+Whyteboard 0.39.3 - A simple image, PDF and postscript file annotator https://launchpad.net/whyteboard -- http://code.google.com/p/whyteboard/
 Wednesday 16 December 2009

 ---- TO RUN WHYTEBOARD ----

 If you have installed the Windows .exe file, simply run Whyteboard from the start menu.
+If you have the stand-alone exe, please run whyteboard.exe

 Otherwise, here are the requirements: